ccmucdenver/ccm-docs/docs/updates.md

 Real-time:  &nbsp;  &nbsp; [Temperature](https://demo.openwfm.org/web/alderaan/temp.txt) &nbsp; &nbsp; [CPU load](https://demo.openwfm.org/web/alderaan/cpu.txt) &nbsp; &nbsp; [Memory](https://demo.openwfm.org/web/alderaan/mem.txt) &nbsp; &nbsp; [Swap](https://demo.openwfm.org/web/alderaan/swp.txt) &nbsp; &nbsp; [Partitions](https://demo.openwfm.org/web/alderaan/sinfo.txt)

+### 2022/06/13

+* The maintenance on math-alderaan-h01 and the return of math-alderaan-h02 are postponed to tomorrow 6/14.

+### 2022/06/12

+* All jobs will be now suspended automatically when alderaan inlet temperature reaches 29 C.
+Normal operations will resume when the temperature returns to at most 25 C. Please check the temperature log above if your jobs are suspended or submitted jobs do not start.

 ### 2022/06/11

 * 9:40pm Temperature back to normal 25C, all jobs resumed, normal operations resumed.